raadlak/raadlak.github.io/TimeSeries.md

 first_order_diff = co2_df.diff().dropna()
 ```

-.
-Second Order Differencing This is useful if seasonality exists or if the first order differencing was insufficient.
+**2. Second Order Differencing**: This is useful if seasonality exists or if the first order differencing was insufficient.
 This is essentially differencing twice - differencing to remove seasonality followed by differencing to remove trend.

 ```python
 differencing_twice = co2_df.diff(52).diff().dropna()
 ```

-.
-Substracting moving average rolling window from the time series using ataFrame.rolling(window=52).mean()since it is weekly data:
+**3. Substracting moving average**: rolling window from the time series using **DataFrame.rolling(window=52).mean()** since it is weekly data:

 ```python